-In October 2020, the IND for our lead product candidate, ADI-001, to treat patients with NHL was cleared by the FDA.
-Our pipeline also includes ADI-925, a novel engineered chimeric adaptor (CAd) gamma delta T cell product candidate targeting tumor stress ligands, and ADI-270, an armored gamma delta CAR T cell product candidate targeting CD70+ cancers.
-We have four several additional internal gamma delta T cell therapy programs in preclinical development and development.
-We previously announced our plan to file one new IND every 12-18 months, including an IND for ADI-925 in the second half of 2023 and an IND for ADI-270 in the first half of 2024.
+In October 2020, the IND for our lead product candidate, ADI-001, to treat patients with NHL was cleared by the FDA for a clinical trial in patients with NHL.
+In December 2023, the FDA cleared our IND for a clinical trial of ADI-001 in LN patients.
+Our pipeline also includes ADI-270, an armored gamma delta CAR T cell product candidate targeting CD70+ cancers.
+We have several additional internal gamma delta T cell therapy programs in preclinical development.
+We previously announced our plan to file one new IND every 12-18 months, including an IND for ADI-270 in the second quarter of 2024.
 We may not be able to make these filings on the timelines we expect, which may cause delays in commencing additional clinical trials.
-Even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND or clinical trial application, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
-Moreover, we cannot be sure that submission of an IND for any of our other product candidates will result in the FDA allowing trials to begin, or that, once begun, issues will not arise that result in a decision by us, by independent institutional review boards (IRBs) or independent ethics committees, or by the FDA, the EMA or other regulatory authorities to suspend or terminate clinical trials.
+Even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND application or clinical trial application, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
+Moreover, we cannot be sure that submission of an IND application for any of our other product candidates will result in the FDA allowing trials to begin, or that, once begun, issues will not arise that result in a decision by us, by independent institutional review boards (IRBs) or independent ethics committees, or by the FDA, the EMA or other regulatory authorities to suspend or terminate clinical trials.
 For example, we may experience manufacturing delays or other delays with IND-enabling studies or the FDA, the EMA or other regulatory authorities may require additional preclinical studies that we did not anticipate.
-Moreover, we cannot be assured that submission of an IND will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that result in a decision by us, by IRBs, or independent ethics committees or by the FDA, the EMA or other regulatory authorities to suspend or terminate clinical trials, including as a result of a clinical hold.
-Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND or clinical trial application, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
+Moreover, we cannot be assured that submission of an IND application will result in the FDA allowing clinical trials to begin, or that, once begun, issues will not arise that result in a decision by us, by IRBs, or independent ethics committees or by the FDA, the EMA or other regulatory authorities to suspend or terminate clinical trials, including as a result of a clinical hold.
+Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND application or clinical trial application, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
 The inability to initiate clinical trials any of our product candidates on the timeline currently anticipated or at all could have a material adverse effect on our business, results of operations and prospects.